Financial coaching: More than 'checking a box'

 My grandfather, Fred McLucas, spent World War II in Seattle, helping churn out planes at Boeing.
 Grandpa spent four years learning a craft and helping the war effort.
 As a young man, he didn’t do it without some help and guidance, and I’m confident Boeing had community partners who helped make sure young folks could make the most of their earnings to get a start in life.
 ACFCU is that kind of community partner, sharing our expertise with non-profits, employers and others.

-ACFCU Financial Coaching Specialist Adam Taylor
+ACFCU Financial Coaching Specialist Adam Taylor and client Tyler Hinkle. |

-Without some continued guidance in financial matters, things can go south in a hurry.
-So we’re always thankful when people recognize the value we offer and continue taking advantage of our guidance through the many steps in their journeys.
+a hurry.
+So we’re always thankful when people recognize the value we offer

 No comments: